 Caring for a cat combines a source of enjoyment with the responsibilities of cat ownership.
-This introductory guide will help you learn how to look after a cat or a kitten.
+So, this introductory guide will help you learn how to look after a cat or a kitten.

 Like most pets and animals, cats also display differences in behaviour and in needs.
 In fact, no two cats act the same!